goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Another important technique is [Test-Driven Development](/2025/two-days-two-hours-test-driven-development/), where you write an automated specification or test and establish the success conditions for a single change _before_ any code is even written.

 The idea of writing a test beforehand is not an eccentricity, it’s done to give you pause and force you to decompose the problem before you attempt to solve it.
 You set expectations so you do only what is needed, no more, no less.
-This looks good in theory, but relying on an LLM agent to sustain a test-driven development loop end-to-end can be pointless, even harmful.
+This looks good in theory, but relying on an LLM agent to sustain a test-driven development loop end-to-end can be pointless, wasteful, even harmful.
+Poorly designed tests --- ones that overreach, are muddled, or fail for the wrong reasons --- can be worse than no tests at all.

 Yes, test-first does help because it gives the agent a deterministic way to check whether the job is done.
 But what about enabling reflection and design?
 Writing a test that documents intent clearly requires discipline and careful deliberation, in part because [you cannot have all the benefits of testing at the same time](https://testdesiderata.com).
-What’s more, bad tests --- ones that overreach, are muddled, ineffective, or fail for the wrong reasons --- will slow everything down more than having no tests at all.
 TDD requires the ability to make decisions, yet agents excel at extrapolation, not intention.
 TDD is valuable, but to _humans_ more than machines.

 So while I’ve had success with Extreme Programming, beware of applying it indiscriminately to an AI-supported workflow because benefits do not translate cleanly.
 XP _can_ be an answer, but you need to ask the right questions first.
 You will need to adjust the techniques to your specific constraints.
 I’ve learned through observation that adopting these practices like a kind of cargo cult, without an appreciation of what you should be getting out of them, can be a terrible, alienating move.